gemi254/ControlAssist-ESP32-ESP8266/README.md

 # ControlAssist
-Multi-platform library for controlling html elements in a esp webpage at runtime using websockets.
+Multi-platform library for controlling html elements in a esp webpages at runtime using websockets.

 ## Description
 A library allowing linking of **html elements** to **sketch variables** on pages hosted on **esp32/esp8266** devices.
 It uses a **websocket server** on the esp **device** and a JavaScript **webocket client** implementation on the web **page** allowing bi-directional real-time communication between **device** and **page**.

 In a typical webpage, html **elements** like ``input box``, ``textbox``, ``range``, ``checkbox`` can be **binded** with ControlAssist internal variables using their unique **html ids** in order to associate their values.
 A **vectors** list will be generated to hold all associated elements keys and their values.

-Every time an element is changing its value in the web page, a websocket message will be send to server and ControlAssist will update its internal value.
+Every time an element is changing its value in the **web page**, a websocket message will be send to server and ControlAssist will update its internal value.
 Also if you change a ControlAssist value inside your sketch, a message will be automatically send to client and the value of the associated html element will be updated.

 ControlAssist will automatically add JavaScript **onChange** handlers to the web page html code, so the binded elements will transmit their changes automatically to the server.
-It will also add code to handle incoming websockets messages to update the values of the html elements.
+It will also add JavaScript code to handle **incoming** websockets messages so the values of the binded html elements can be updated.

-Esp device can also transmit changes to the html page elements using control channels in order to change the values of html page.
+ESP device will transmit **changes** to all connected **websocket** clients.
+This will make posible to have one ESP device and multiple Web pages opened from different places inside the network, receiving and sending changes.

 ## Features
 * Automate **variables** and html **elements** in a typical ``ESP32/ESP8266`` project using websockets communication.
 * Auto **synchronize** ESP32/ESP8266 internal **variables** with webpage elements.
 * Automatically generate required **webpage scripts** to handle connections and changes.
-* Support bi-direction hi-speed communication
+* Support bi-directional hi-speed communications.
 * Allow **mult-client** applications.
+(One esp, multiple pages)
 * Support websockets over **AP** connections.

 ## How it works